 - Approval from the Medical Director, Dr. Gary Smith

-To apply for the program please submit the application with the necessary documents to the Program Director at 480-677-7744 (fax) or by email at email@example.com.
+To apply for the program please submit the application with the necessary documents to the Program Director at 480-677-7744 (fax) or email the lead instructor at email@example.com.
 If you need any further questions, please feel free to contact us at 480-677-7735.